edwardLum/mapping-data-visualization-python/docs/walking-the-path.md

 Xarray introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy-like multidimensional arrays, which allows for a more intuitive, more concise, and less error-prone developer experience.
 User guide [here](https://docs.xarray.dev/en/stable/user-guide/index.html)

+**Data Array**

+A multi-dimensional array with labeled or named dimensions.
+DataArray objects add metadata such as dimension names, coordinates, and attributes (defined below) to underlying “unlabeled” data structures such as numpy and Dask arrays.
+If its optional name property is set, it is a named DataArray.

+**Data Set**

+A dict-like collection of DataArray objects with aligned dimensions.
+Thus, most operations that can be performed on the dimensions of a single DataArray can be performed on a dataset.
+Datasets have data variables (see Variable below), dimensions, coordinates, and attributes.

 ## APIs